leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

      **Management**:

      **Oracle SID prefix**: The Oracle Database instance number is automatically added to the SID prefix to create the **INSTANCE\_NAME** database parameter.
 The **INSTANCE\_NAME** parameter is also known as the SID.
 The SID is unique across the cloud VM cluster.
-If not specified, SID prefix defaults to the db_name.
+If not specified, the SID prefix defaults to the db_name.

      The SID prefix must meet the requirements: